miri64/remark-fub-boilerplate/README.md

 name: title-slide
 ```

-for a title without a cover image.
+for a title slide without a cover image.

 To modify the cover image, replace the `figs/cover.png` with a 250x250 PNG.